 - Pay attention to the end of the A section we're just leaving.
 The more A-ish it was, the better the contrast - and so the cleaner and more intuitive the switch - to the world of B.

 - Make the voices of the different strands as different as you possibly can; either because you have different narrators for A and B, or by using psychic distance and free indirect style to colour the narrative as strongly (and differently) as possible.

 - Be very wary of opening the new section of strand B with a line of dialogue.
 Starting any story or new section with dialogue has the enormous disadvantage that, unlike a line of narrative, it can't directly anchor us in time or space.
+Or, at least, not without stuffing your line with loads of clunky names and things that the actual characters would never say to each other.
 It's like a voice coming out of a loudspeaker in no-man's-land.
 We don't even know who's speaking until we reach the speech tag, and we know nothing more until after it finishes and the narrative can fill us in.
 Of course it doesn't take much working out ... but it does take some.

 - Don't be afraid to Tell.
-There are many times when it's much better to say "In May, in Berlin, John found it difficult to believe Jane wasn't coming back", than do anything subtle and Show-y about how the view from an apartment (which apartment?) showed the linden trees in leaf (hang on, are lindens like limes?
+There are many times when it's much better to say "Even in May, John found it difficult to believe Jane wasn't coming back to Berlin", than do anything subtle and Show-y about how the view from an apartment (which apartment?) showed the linden trees in leaf (hang on, are lindens like limes?
 And when do they leaf?), but it wasn't much comfort him (to whom?).